 The right software, usable by nurses, administrators, schedulers, and anyone involved in a client’s care, accurately captures metrics in real-time.
 At AlayaCare, our flexible software can evolve with an organization, meeting future business needs or regulatory requirements.
 For home infusion, AlayaCare’s ability to capture vitals remotely is an added benefit in ensuring both accurate and timely completion of post-injection and post-infusion reports.

-Our cloud-based platform is built with APIs that integrate all types of data from multiple sources -- all accessible up-to-the-minute.
+Our home infusion software is built with APIs that integrate all types of data from multiple sources -- all accessible up-to-the-minute.
 Nurses can report easily on a device and the information flows straight to those who need to receive it.

 Without home infusion electronic documentation, nurses are left filling reports by hand and then faxing, scanning or even mailing it back to those who need it.
 This is not only high-scale inefficiency, it increases the risk for errors with wrong numbers and other pitfalls that then need more time to be adjusted.
 This inefficiency spirals: managers spend time printing off reports and scanning them into a pharmacy or agency’s system; pharmacies have records that are not up-to-the-minute and must rely on patients’ word-of-mouth in some cases; billing departments wait for slow-moving notes from nurses in order to bill for services.

 Home infusion is a fast-moving target.
 To do it well means employing the right technology.
 Ideally it should fit smoothly with software that does everything else for an agency simultaneously.
 Request a demo any time to see how we do it.